Software Repositories

 Fedora Rawhide's Repositories

-Rawhide is the name given to the current development version of Fedora.
-It consists of a package repository called "rawhide" and contains the latest build of all Fedora packages updated on a daily basis.
-Each day, an attempt is made to create a full set of 'deliverables' (installation images and so on), and all that compose successfully are included in the Rawhide tree for that day.
+Rawhide is the name of the current development version of Fedora.
+It consists of a package repository called "rawhide," containing the latest builds of all Fedora packages, updated daily.
+Each day, an attempt is made to create a full set of "deliverables" (installation images and so on), and all successfully composed packages are included in the Rawhide tree for that day.

-It is possible to install its repository files and just temporarily enable it for just a single transaction, let us say, to simple install or upgrade a single package and its dependencies, maybe, to give a try to its new version that is not currently available on any of the stable and maintained versions of Fedora.
+You can install its repository files and temporarily enable it for a single transaction—for example, to install or upgrade a single package and its dependencies.
+This is particularly useful when a bug fix exists in Rawhide but has not yet reached the stable branches of Fedora.

-Again, this will just install the *.repo file under /etc/yum.repos.d/, this will not enable it.
-Later we will see how to handle, disable and enable this repositories for just one transaction.
+Note: This will only install the .repo file under /etc/yum.repos.d/; it will not enable the repository.
+Later, we will see how to handle enabling and disabling repositories for single transactions.

-More on Rawhide on its wiki page: https://fedoraproject.org/wiki/Releases/Rawhide
+Learn more about Rawhide on its Wiki page: https://fedoraproject.org/wiki/Releases/Rawhide

 su -c 'dnf install fedora-repos-rawhide'